-The obtained and provided information on the grain size of the samples includes the main parameters used to texturally characterize the sediment samples, including the percentage per main size fraction (i.e. gravel, sand and mud), the mean grain size, the sorting, the kurtosis, the modes and the skewness.
-In most of the projects, the parameters were calculated applying
+The obtained and provided information on the grain size of the samples includes the main parameters used to texturally characterize the sediment samples, including the percentage per main size fraction (i.e. gravel, sand, and mud), the mean grain size ( $\phi$ ), the sorting ( $\phi$ ), the kurtosis, the modes ( $\phi$ ), and the skewness.
+Despite the textural parameters within the database referring to the logarithmic ( $\phi$ ) scale, the maps presented in this paper have been elaborated using the metric scale (mm) to facilitate the images' interpretation by a broader audience.